This medal is awarded jointly with the Midlands Institute of Mining Engineers (MIME).

 Entry is open to engineers (in the broadest sense of the word) under the age of 35.
 Applications from both industry and academia are encouraged.
 Entrants are expected to be members of NEIMME or MIME which can be arranged as part of the competition entry.
 Entrants for the award may register their entry by writing to the Hon.
 Secretary of their respective regional Institute (either NEIMME or MIME – further details below) stating their membership status and talk title.
 All entrants must be 35 or under at the closing date for entries to the award.

-Closing date for entries: Friday 1st of June 2022
+Closing date for entries: Friday 15th July 2022

 Nominees will then have to present a 20 minutes presentation on their work with an emphasis on the nominee’s independent contribution to any project.
 This will take place before a joint NEIMME-MIME judging panel, who will decide the final nomination for the award.